hiveMC3310/hiveMC3310/README.md

 - 👋 Hi, I’m @hiveMC3310

 A very young developer.
 Since I was 14 years old I started my way.
+My name is Nikita.
+I was born and live in Russia, in not the richest family.
 I am not working yet and have not fully decided on my field, so far I am trying everything 👀.
 Since childhood I have loved math, physics and now programming 😍.
 It gives me pleasure 😊
 <!---